 Fertilizer

 Once the true leaves begin to form, it’s time to start fertilizing.
 But don’t give them a full strength dose right away.
-Use a weak dose at first, and slowly increase the strength as they get larger.
+Use a weak dose at first, and slowly increase the strength as your pepper seedlings grow larger.

-I use (and highly recommend) an organic compost solution (or I make my own with compost tea bags).
+I use (and highly recommend) an organic compost solution (sometimes I make my own with compost tea bags).
 Or you could use a plant starter fertilizer.

 Air Circulation